waye-dev/website/doc/FAQ.md

 Waye supports a decentralized future by breaking down barriers and providing practical, open-source solutions for long-term impact.

-**Do you care about privacy?**

-We take privacy seriously.
-What you share stays with us.

 **How can I stay updated on Waye?**

 Subscribe to our [mailing list](https://www.waye.dev/subscribe).

 **How are you funded?**

 We are very thankful to HRF and OpenSats for their belief and investment in Waye!
-If you are interested in contributing, please email us at waye.dev@gmail.com.
+If you are interested in contributing, please [email us](waye.dev@gmail.com).

-## Verbiage:
+## How we work:
+**Do you care about privacy?**

+We take privacy seriously.
+What you share stays with us.

-**What does it mean to be decentralized?**
+**What does it mean to support a decentralized, open-source ecosystem?**

-Decentralization isn’t just a technical structure—it’s a way of working, thinking, and supporting the people behind open-source innovation.
+Open source & decentralization are two techniques to ensure resilience, which is essential for freedom technology.
+We understand it goes beyond code-it's about access, transparency, and collaboration.
+Here are some of our organizational values:
-We open-source everything – Knowledge, frameworks, and research should be accessible to all, not locked behind paywalls or institutions.
+- We open-source everything – Our research, frameworks, and methodologies will be shared for anyoone to use, adapt, and improve.
-We encourage competition, not control – The best solutions emerge when multiple voices, perspectives, and contributors shape them.
+- We encourage competition, not control – The best solutions emerge when multiple voices, perspectives, and contributors shape them.
-We elevate, not prescribe – Waye provides tools and resources, but we don’t dictate how they should be used.
-Developers, contributors, and communities decide what works best for them.
+- Bottom up, not top down – Waye is here to listen and share, not preach.
+We believe the best solutions come from your creativity, but we are here to elevate and support.
+We don’t dictate how tools should be used.
+You decide what works best for you.
-We strengthen human infrastructure – Decentralization is meaningless if the people building it burn out.
+- We strengthen human infrastructure – Decentralization is meaningless if the people building it burn out.
 Waye exists to support the developers behind the code, ensuring sustainability in open-source work.
-Decentralization at Waye means freedom, resilience, and shared progress—for both technology and the people creating it.

-**What is Proof of Work?**

-Eligibility for programs is based on real contributions to open-source—not financial backing or paid models like traditional apps and coaching programs.

-**What is open source?**

-Open source isn’t just about code—it’s about access, transparency, and sustainability.
-We believe open-source development should be viable, supported, and free from burnout, so we take a broader approach:
-- We open-source everything – Our research, productivity frameworks, and methodologies are available for anyone to use, adapt, and improve.
-- We don’t gatekeep knowledge – Instead of prescribing solutions, we elevate ideas and give developers the tools to build their own.
-- We focus on people, not just projects – Open source only thrives when the developers behind it are supported, which is why our work centers on reducing burnout, improving sustainability, and making contributions long-term viable.
-- We work for the ecosystem – Our programs, research, and resources help ensure that open-source developers can keep building without being left behind.

-For Waye, open source isn’t just software—it’s a way of thinking, working, and sustaining the people who make it all possible.

-## Want to join us?
+Freedom goes beyond code.

+**Who can participate in the programs?**

+We are grateful to be able to offer our programs on a proof of work model due to the financial support of HRF & OpenSats.
+This means if you are a dev who is making contributions to FOSS code, you are automatically eligible for our programs.

+## Need help?

+Yes we do!!
+If you're excited to get involved, send us an [email](waye.dev@gmail.com) & share your ideas and skillsets.

+Here are some areas that we are actively looking for support:
 - Designer – We have plenty of words.
 Too many, really.
 Help us communicate visually.
 - Social Media Manager – Open-source developers need to know we exist.
 If you’re tapped in (or know how to be), we need you.
 - Time Management Expert (or recommendation) – How do we do it all?
-We need someone who can help OS developers manage time better so they can stay productive with the time we have.
+Looking for a guest facilitator who can run a session to help OS developers manage time better.